 Involve upper management from the start.
 If the project requirements change, or expectations were overly optimistic from the outset, there has to be someone involved who can adjust the plan; someone to control project execution so that it all stays on course.

 Clients will always want their project delivered yesterday, at the lowest cost possible and the highest quality.
 Fair enough.
 And because you don’t want to disappoint them, you might just assure them it’s possible.
 Eventually, when the project does get delayed, the budget overshoots and you’re in trouble.

 A simple way to avoid all this is to try your best to be frank.
 Speak facts and numbers to the client, and be as transparent as possible.
 If a deadline is unrealistic, make sure that the client is aware of it.
 It’s a necessary step to ensure delivering a successful project – even if it takes a bit longer than the client would like.

-Other times it’s cost based: the company wants to save money, so they “invest” in outsourcing for a tenth of the usual price.
+Other times it’s cost-based: the company wants to save money, so they invest in outsourcing for a tenth of the usual price.
 Lo and behold, the quality matches the price and the whole project is a disaster.
-It doesn’t matter how thorough you are with planning or logistics: if the engineers aren’t up to scratch, your software project will fail.
+It doesn’t matter how thorough you are with planning or logistics: if you don’t hire the right developers, your software project will fail.